 Another change is to the link colours.
 These are now consistent with link colours on the SCIS public web pages.
 This enhancement will be particularly useful in keeping track of activity on the create orders page, as links that you have followed will be a different colour and the fonts are easier to read.

 Many enhancements have been made as a result of our subscribers suggestions.
 Using Contact SCIS from any SCIS web page provides an opportunity for you to let us know if there is a change you would like to see, or you can add your comments to this blog.

-For quite some time now we have made a list of all websites added to SCIS each month available in Special Order Files for all our SCISWeb subscribers.
-Websites added to SCIS are evaluated for their educational content, and now with our new tool they can be much more easily previewed and ordered as either a monthly download file, or by selecting a date range of your choice.
+For quite some time SCIS has made a list of all websites added to SCIS each month available in Special Order Files for all SCISWeb subscribers.
+Websites added to SCIS are evaluated for their educational content, and with the new SCIS websites tool they can be much more easily previewed and ordered as either a monthly download file, or by selecting a date range of your choice.

 Check out our demo below to see how easy it is to download SCIS Website records with the new websites ordering tool.